br3ndonland/udacity-fsnd-sql-logs/info/logs-methods.md

 ## Starting the virtual machine and exploring the data

 - I already had vagrant installed from the instructions in _Lesson 2.17.
 Installing the Virtual Machine_.
-- I unzipped *newsdata.sql- and moved it into the *vagrant- directory.
+- I unzipped _newsdata.sql_ and moved it into the \*vagrant- directory.
 - I changed into the vagrant directory and started up vagrant (only necessary when restarting computer):

 ```sh